paulhermanseu/prtg-sensor-last-yum-update/README.md

 6. Optional: Set Warning or Error limit in days under "Edit Channel Settings" > "Enable Limits" > "Upper Warning Limit" AND "Upper Error Limit"
 7. Ready!

-# Known issues

-## Users with capital "U" in the username who run yum
-The script searches for a capital "U" in the output of "yum history", if there is a user with a capital U in the name who did run the yum command, the script will take this date as the last yum update moment.
-Then this is not necessarily the last update, could also mean last install or remove date in that particular case.

 # Compatibility

 This sensor is tested with Linux Centos 6.x and 7.x